Robert Eugene Brashers: Further crimes

 On April 12, 1998, Brashers was arrested while attempting to break into the home of a woman in Paragould, Arkansas.
 Having been employed by her on a previous occasion, he had cut the phone line leading to her home and was armed at the time of his arrest.
 A video camera and locksmithing tools were seized from him as well.
-Brashers was taken into custody, but was later released after someone posted his bail.
+Brashers was taken into custody, but was later released after he posted his bail.